Getting Married at LBC

-Due to limitations of space at the front of the church we are only able to have eight members in the wedding party standing with the pastor.
-This would normally be the bride & groom plus three bridesmaids and three groomsmen.
-Other members of the wedding party can walk the aisle ahead of the bride but would need to be seated in the front side pews as soon as they reach the front of the church – and before the bride walks down the aisle.
-Because of space limitations, the front center pew is left unused.
-Immediate family members (moms and dads etc.) can be seated from the second center pew.
+Due to limitations of space at the front of the church we are only able to have six members in the wedding party standing with the pastor.
+This would normally be the bride & groom plus two bridesmaids and two groomsmen.
+Other members of the wedding party can walk the aisle ahead of the bride but would need to be seated in the second side pews as soon as they reach the front of the church – and before the bride walks down the aisle.
+Because of space limitations, the front center and side pews are left unused.
+Immediate family members (moms and dads etc.) can be seated starting from the second center pew.

 Can I bring my own wedding decorations?